Tsinghua University – University of Amsterdam Joint Research Centre for Logic

 TLLM-Call for Papers

-The idea behind the TLLM workshops is to bring together logicians and linguists around a specific theme of common interest.
-Thus, we welcome contributions on any general or particular aspect of the propositional connectives in logic or language.
+The TLLM workshops aim to bring together logicians, philosophers, and linguists around a specific theme of common interest.
+For the 2026 event, the theme is unusually wide, and we welcome contributions on any general or particular aspect of the modalities in logic or language.
 Below are just a few examples of possible topics for this workshop.

 Invited Speakers